ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 ```

-There we have it, a simple cross chain messenger built on top of Teleporter!
+`MyExampleCrossChainMessenger` is now a working cross-chain dApp built on top of Teleporter!
 Full example [here](./ExampleMessenger/ExampleCrossChainMessenger.sol).

 ## Step 6: Testing